 Released at the beginning of 2017, Resident Evil 7: Biohazard marked another fresh start for the series.
 It is the first (and so far only) game in the series to be fully compatible with VR and is set entirely in a first-person perspective.

-Despite taking place within the series’ canon after the events of Resident Evil 6, Capcom scaled the series back to its horror routes, removing most (if not all) of the established characters in order to introduce brand new faces.
+Despite taking place within the series’ canon after the events of Resident Evil 6, Capcom scaled the series back to its horror roots, removing most (if not all) of the established characters in order to introduce brand new faces.
 You play as Ethan Winters, an entirely ordinary man searching for his lost wife, Mia.
 This takes him to the rural backdrop of Dulvey, Luisiana after seemingly receiving a distress message from Mia.
 Here, he discovers a dilapidated house complete with rotten corpses and animal limbs scattered about the place.

 Ethan discovers Mia locked in an underground jail cell, but upon her escape, it becomes clear that she is not quite herself.
 Her face takes on a demonic appearance and she proceeds to violently attack Ethan, eventually lopping his hand off with a chainsaw.
 Ethan scrambles towards an escape route, eventually picking up a handgun and defeating Mia.
 His relief is short-lived however, when the unhinged Jack Baker knocks him out and brings him back to his family.